Welcome to Woodlands Academy, Ealing:

 Working with the Featherstone School Sport Partnership, pupils have been given opportunities to learn many varied sports such as Boccia, Curling, Archery and Trigolf.
 Our pupils represent our school fantastically when they attend these extra curricular activities.

 Mr Jones, our specialist Music Teacher delivers a progressive and vibrant curriculum, where children participate in a wide range of activities to develop their talents in all aspects of music including rhythm work, instrumental skills, composition, singing and appreciation.
+Opportunities to develop children’s love of music include workshops and trips.

 We also recognise the many benefits of learning an instrument and participating in smaller ensembles and the school provides numerous opportunities for this.